 DermaSoothe essential oil blend may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following:

 Skin, eczema, itchy rash, psoriasis, scrapes, wounds

 The oils in this blend have traditionally been used to soothe eczema, psoriasis and other troublesome skin rashes.

 DermaSoothe makes a nice spray.
-For an adult suggest 7% dilution for short-term use or 3% for daily use.
+For an adult we suggest 7% dilution for short-term use or 3% for daily use.
 For children, please refer to the dilution chart on the Babies and Children page.
-To make a spray, purchase a 1oz spray bottle and add 30 drops of the DermaSoothe blend.
+To make a spray, purchase a 1oz spray bottle and add 30 drops of the DermaSoothe blend for a 3% dilution.
 Fill to the shoulder of the bottle with Jojoba oil or another soothing carrier.
 We offer cap labels with "DermaSoothe" printed on them if you'd like to get a couple to identify the bottle.

 If you have used steroid creams, you may expect withdrawal symptoms.